We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Rainwater

-Ok, so there’s a puddle of water appearing around your TV.
+Ok, so there’s a leak of water appearing around your TV.
 Not good.
-But the problem might not be with the TV itself.
-It could lie with the installation of your TV aerial or something else.
+But what if I told you that the problem could lie with the installation of your TV aerial or something else?

-The fluid around your TV could be rainwater.
-This could be water that has slowly dripped through your roof where your TV aerial was installed.
-If you have a very small leak, tiny drops of water could drip down the coaxial cable over time.
-This would leave a pool of water by your TV.
+You see, the fluid around your TV could be rainwater slowly dripping through the roof where your TV aerial was installed.
+Tiny drops of water can drip down the coaxial cable over time.

-But how can you tell where the water is coming from?
+But how can you tell where the water leak is coming from?
 Here are some tips.

 - First, turn the TV off and plug it out.
-Then check the opening around the coaxial cable that leads outside.
-If the ceiling looks water damaged or feels damp, you may have a leak.
-In this case, stop using the TV as water may have dripped into the cable rendering it dangerous for use.
+Then, check the opening around the coaxial cable that leads outside.
+You probably have a leak if the ceiling looks water damaged or feels damp.
+In such cases, please stop using the TV as water has likely dripped into the cable, rendering it dangerous for use.
 You should then get in touch with the company that installed the cable.

-If you are certain that you have a leak and you think it’s coming from rainwater, here’s what you should do.
+If you are certain you have a leak and think it’s coming from rainwater, you should stop using your TV and call a certified technician.
+Check if your TV is still under warranty.

 #2 Condensation

-Another reason why your TV is leaking fluid could be to do with condensation.
-Now, TVs are manufactured to avoid this issue.
-But if you have been dealing with some extreme weather changes e.g. very cold to very humid, you could have a condensation problem on your hands.
+So, if you have been dealing with extreme weather changes, e.g., very cold to very humid, you could have a condensation problem.

 If your TV is battling with condensation, you should be able to see it on the outside of the screen.
-In extremely humid climates, you may even see it on the inside of the screen.
-Once the humidity in the air dies down, the condensation will pool together and could appear as a leak around your TV.
+In extremely humid climates, you can even see it on the inside of the screen.
+Once the humidity in the air dissipates, the condensation will pool together and could also appear as a leak around your TV.

 So, how can you be sure that it is condensation that you’re dealing with?
 Check for the following tell-tale signs.